ParthaPRay/Awards-and-Recognitions/README.md

 # Awards-and-Recognitions

+  * 2023      Awarded with University Publication Awards – 2023 by Sikkim University in the School of Physical Sciences.

+  * 2022      Recognized as the one of the World’s Top 2% Scientists by the Stanford University, 2022.
+Stanford University, USA in both career and yearly database.

  * 2021      Recognized as the one of the World’s Top 2% Scientists by the Stanford University, 2021.
 Stanford University, USA in both career and yearly database.

   * 2020      Recognized as the one of the World’s Top 2% Scientists by the Stanford University, 2020.
 Stanford University, USA in both career and yearly database.